 (usually) a neighbor cell.

-Indicating a wild-card by ``'', we write the same rule as
+Indicating a wild-card by ``

 which was intuitively clear.
 If we extend the definition of wild cards in